 It’s exhausting, but I’ve come to realise that it’s just the way I am.
 The way my mind works.
 I just want to do all of the

-At the moment, my path is of the writer and designer.
+At the moment, my path is that of a writer and designer.
 I’m shelving some of my other potentialities to concentrate on these two.
-And yet almost subconsciously, I’ve found myself starting something new yet again; the world of live streaming and games writing.
-I’ve never done this before, but now, because I’m trying to focus on one or two aspects of my potential alone, my brain is screaming at me to try new things, do more, go for something different.
+And yet almost subconsciously, I’ve found myself starting something new yet again; the world of narrative and games writing.
+I’ve never done this before, but now, because I’m trying to focus on one or two aspects of my potential alone, my brain is screaming at me to try new things, do more, and go for something different.

 Why am I like this?
 It’s almost as though something inside me refuses to let me settle on one thing at a time.
 Multiple projects all at once drive me to distraction, but it’s the only way I can seem to operate.

 There are so many aspects to what I could do that it’s diluting the outcomes of what I am actually doing.
 I haven’t written a post on here in a couple of weeks.
 I’m getting distracted from my goal of finishing the first draft of my book.
 Focus is hard for everyone, but it’s incredibly hard for someone like me.

 The question is, where do you strike the balance between contentment and achievement?

-I came across the work of Emilie Wapnick recently – if you haven’t heard of her then you need to watch her Ted talk on being a ‘multipotentialite’.
+I came across the work of Emilie Wapnick recently – if you haven’t heard of her then you should watch her Ted talk on being a ‘multipotentialite’.
 What she said struck such a chord with me I couldn’t believe it.
 It was like hearing someone articulate every thought I’ve ever had about myself in under 15 minutes.
 I am one hundred per cent a multipotentialite.